rust-lang/rfcs/text/3729-sized-hierarchy.md

 custom DSTs on top of this RFC.
 None of these have been considered thoroughly, and are written here only to illustrate.

-- Allow `Pointee` to be implemented manually on user types, which would replace the compiler's implementation.
+- Allow `std::ptr::Pointee` to be implemented manually on user types, which would replace the compiler's implementation.
 - Introduce a trait like [rfcs#2594][rfc_custom_dst_electric_boogaloo]'s `Contiguous` which users can implement on their custom DSTs, or add methods to `ValueSized` and allow it to be implemented by users.